Mochitto/best-practices/README.md

 # RT Best practices

+## IMPORTANT
+This document has to be updated to follow new best practices.

 Questo documento riporta alcune best practices che possono aiutare a scrivere codice semplice da leggere e modificare in futuro.

 ---